UAW turns to Ford after GM workers approve new contract

 Under the deal, GM will invest $9 billion in the United States, including $7.7 directly in its plants, with the rest going to joint ventures.
 The Detroit company said it will also create or retain 9,000 UAW jobs, a substantial portion of which will be new, a source previously said.
 The contract offers $11,000 signing bonuses to members, and pay raises.

-The UAW previously agreed to temporary contract extensions with both automakers while it focused on GM.
+The UAW previously agreed to temporary contract extensions with Ford and Fiat Chrysler Automobiles (FCHA.MI) (FCAU.N) while it focused on GM.

 Reporting by Ben Klayman in Detroit and David Shepardson in Washington; Editing by Nick Zieminski and Matthew Lewis